Kindergarten. 1986. It was my first Halloween. I was excited to dress up because I had the BEST COSTUME EVER – Minnie Mouse.

 She told the class to go ahead and stayed to help put on my costume.
 I put the mask on.
 Teary lashes touched the rim of the eye cut outs.
 We ran, caught up with the rest of the kids, and I joined the end of the line to march in my first Halloween parade.

-As we marched through the 5th grade class, two girls (they looked really cool, btw) yelled excitedly, “It’s Minnie Mouse!.”
+As we marched through the 5th grade class, two girls (they looked really cool, by the way) yelled excitedly, “It’s Minnie Mouse!.”
 I smiled behind my molester-looking mask.
 See, I DO have the best costume!

 Sometimes, even now, I have hesitation to speak up for myself but this lesson taught me that sometimes people forget or they simply don’t know.
 It’s your job to tell them. 🙂